 The SGAC Vision

-Present the views of student and young professional from around the world on space policy topics
+- Present the views of students and young professionals from around the world on space policy topics

 - Scholarships and competitions to support our members to attend different conferences and events